Harshal-Bhalerao/Harshal-Bhalerao.github.io/README.md

-# Hosting your Resume on Github Pages using Markdown format
+# Hosting your Resume on Github Pages
 **Purpose**: The goal of this document is to help host a Markdown resume on Github Pages.
 This guide will follow the practices decribed in Andrew Etter's book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 ## Prerequisites